Lord Leycester Hospital

-The Lord Leycester Hospital (often known simply as the Lord Leycester) is one of the best preserved examples of medieval courtyard architecture in England and is a charity supporting ex-servicemen.
+The Lord Leycester Hospital is one of the best preserved examples of medieval courtyard architecture in England and is a charity supporting ex-servicemen.
 It is located in Warwick, England, next to the West Gate, on High Street.
 It is a Grade I listed building.
-The Hospital is a prominent and internationally famous feature of Warwick.
+The hospital is a prominent feature of Warwick.
 For almost 900 years buildings have been erected and civic activity has taken place on the site, starting with the chapel built in 1126.
 The site was donated by the 12th Earl of Warwick in the 14th century to the United Guild of the Holy Trinity and St George.
 The Guild Hall, Great Hall and Master's House were constructed in the late 15th century.
-Over the centuries, the ancient buildings and 500 year old gardens have been admired by many famous visitors such as Charles Dickens and Oscar Wilde, by Kings and Queens, such as King George V and the Queen Mother and ordinary travellers from around the world.
+Over the centuries, the ancient buildings and 500 year old gardens have been admired by visitors such as Charles Dickens and Oscar Wilde, King George V and the Queen Mother and travellers from around the world.

 History

-12th Century
+Medieval period

 The Lord Leycester Hospital started life as just the Chapel of St James the Great which was built over the West Gate of Warwick in 1126 by Roger de Newburgh, 2nd Norman Earl of Warwick.

-14th Century

 In the late 14th century, it was rebuilt by the 12th Earl of Warwick.
 He granted the benefice of the Chapel in 1386 to the Guild of St George, a guild created on 20 April 1383 under licence from King Richard II.
 The Guild of the Holy Trinity and the Guild of the Blessed Virgin Mary joined them to form the United Guilds of Warwick.
 Living quarters and public rooms were added to the chapel including the Great Hall.
 These form the courtyard of the Lord Leycester that we see today.

-15th Century

 The Guildhall was built in 1450 by Richard Neville "The Kingmaker", the 16th Earl of Warwick.
 It was primarily used as a private chamber where the Guilds met to discuss business.
-The table found in the center of the Guildhall is thought to have been the original table used by the United Guilds of Warwick where they discussed matters such as trade religion and politics.
+The table found in the center of the Guildhall is thought to have been the original table used by the United Guilds of Warwick where they discussed matters such as trade, religion and politics.

-16th Century
+Early modern period

 The United Guilds were dispersed by King Henry VIII in 1546.
 However, their property had already been transferred to the Burgesses of Warwick by Thomas Oken, Master of the Guilds.
 The burgesses used the property for meetings and for teaching as, what is now, Warwick School.
 The 1st Earl of Leicester acquired the buildings in 1571, founding therein a hospital for aged or injured soldiers and their wives, under royal charter from Queen Elizabeth I, run by 12 resident "Brethren" (originally soldiers) under the charge of a "Master", and funded from the income of various estates.
+In 1617 the Great Hall was used to entertain King James I on his visit to Warwick, an event that left the town in considerable debt.
+A plaque on the back wall of the Great Hall commemorating the occasion was covered over in Victorian times but uncovered during a recent renovation project.